 - An iron — creases always seem to magically appear, don’t they?

 - Coat hangers to keep your products nice and neat while they’re not being photographed

-You don’t need a state-of-the-art camera for DIY product photography.
+You don’t necessarily need a state-of-the-art camera for DIY product photography.
 You can use anything from a smartphone to a point-and-shoot to a DSLR.
-The latest smartphone models (such as the iPhone 6S or Samsung Galaxy S6) will definitely produce high-resolution images suitable for an eCommerce store, so before you splurge on a great camera, try your hand at product photography with what you have.
+The latest smartphone models will definitely produce high-resolution images suitable for an ecommerce store.
+So before you splurge on a great camera, try your hand at product photography with what you have first.

 For best results, you want to shoot your products against a ‘sweep’, which is a white backdrop that seamlessly transitions from the vertical to the horizontal surface.

 Choosing the right sweep and table depends on the size of the products you’ll shoot, as well as your set budget.
 Here are some options for you depending on what is suitable for your product shoot.

 If you’re shooting small products, I recommend building your own DIY shooting table.
 It’s an all-in-one sweep solution for smaller products and will give you a lot of flexibility and control when it comes to your light sources.
 To create a makeshift, you would need the following equipment:

 - 2 pieces of scrap wood (about 2 feet tall)

 - White paper (large enough to cover the table and scrap wood)